DOI10.47051/CWWY4931

 Figure 2: Distribution of Euspondylus maculatus in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Euspondylus, which is derived from the Greeks words eu (=easy) and spondylos (=vertebra),9 probably refers to the ease with which the caudal vertebrae in lizards of this genus can become detached to allow the shedding of the tail.
+Etymology: The generic name Euspondylus, which is derived from the Greek words eu (=easy) and spondylos (=vertebra),9 probably refers to the ease with which the caudal vertebrae in lizards of this genus can become detached to allow the shedding of the tail.
 The specific epithet maculatus, which comes from the Latin word macula (=spot) and the suffix -atus (=pertaining to),9 refers to the dark spots on the dorsum.10

 See it in the wild: Euspondylus maculatus is a species unlikely to be found in the wild using standard methods of field herpetology.
 Less than ten photographic records and museum specimens assignable to this species exist in total.
 Furthermore, Spotted Sun Tegus are arboreal, have cryptic habits, and their taxonomic status is still unclear.
 In Ecuador, the few available records are of individuals being found while primary forest is destroyed to make room for mining operations.